hteumeuleu/caniemail/_features/css-at-font-face.md

     "2": "Partial.
 Only supported directly through a `<style>` tag.", "3": "Buggy.
 Support depends on the version of IE installed.", "4": "Partial.
 The declaration is supported but distant fonts are ignored.", "5": "Buggy.
 Elements using a font declared with `@font-face` ignore the font stack and fall back to Times New Roman.
-Use `mso-generic-font-family` and `mso-font-alt` to control the fallback."
+Use `mso-generic-font-family` and `mso-font-alt` to control the fallback.", "6": "Not supported.
+Roboto and Google Sans can be used, but only because they're embedded with the webmail's own styles."
 }
 links: {
     "Can I use: @font-face Web fonts":"https://www.caniuse.com/#feat=fontface",